MisanthropicBit/neotest-busted/README.md

 ([even though the docs still mention it](https://lunarmodules.github.io/busted/#async-tests)) so you could install busted v1 but I haven't tested that.

+#### Q: Why is `neotest-busted` tested using plenary?

+The test could be run via `neotest-busted` itself but I decided to use plenary instead to use another test runner so that bugs in `neotest-busted` won't affect its own tests.

 ## Inspiration

 * [Using Neovim as Lua interpreter with Luarocks](https://zignar.net/2023/01/21/using-luarocks-as-lua-interpreter-with-luarocks/)